muhammadumerfarooqq/ned-rag/README.md

 ## Security
 - API key stored in a git-ignored `.env`, loaded via environment variables — never committed.
 - Code references the key by name (`os.getenv`), so the repository is safe to make public.
+- The key is **not** baked into the Docker image — embeddings run locally at build time and need no key.
+Verified: `docker run --rm ned-rag python -c "import os; print(os.getenv('GEMINI_API_KEY'))"` prints `None`.
+The key is injected only at runtime.

 ## Running locally
 ```bash